Skip to main content

 Cell Groups Panel

-The Cell Groups panel is available in Flow Cell view only.
+The Cell Groups panel is available from the Flow Cell view only.
 This panel allows you to toggle which cell groups you want to view.
-For more information on how to create cell groups, see Cell Table and Create a Cell Group.
+For more information on how to create cell groups, see Cell Table, Create a Cell Group using Lasso Select, and Create a Cell Group from the Cell Table.

 Example CytoCanvas Cell Groups Panel